 There are cutoff times in the 22K for the safety of all.
 The cut off is 2 hours at Aid Station 2 (~7 miles) and 3 hours at Aid Station 3(~11.5 miles).
 Please be sure to come fit and ready to run.

 The first mile of the 22k travels along a slightly downhill dirt road before turning sharply onto a more 'traditional' hiking trail.
 From there it starts a slow accent towards Soapstone Mountain.
 After crossing the first road, the trail makes another sharp right where participants are challenged with the first difficult climb - a very steep 1/2 mile trail named "Killer Hill".
 Once at the top of the hill, runners travel by the Soapstone Mountain observation tower and then run down a steep descent.
 Following the downhill, the trail becomes a series of switchbacks and rollers through the woods - though it's challenging, the rollers aren't steep enough to dramatically alter one's overall pace.
 There are brook crossings and a muddy stream descent.
 There are lots of rocks and roots to twist ankles on.
 Watch your footing!
-Towards the latter half of the race, the course has one more significant climb up a single track, followed by a steep descent on a dirt trail continuing on dirt road and finishing on single track to end the race in a grassy field surrounded by friends and family.
+Towards the latter half of the race, the course has one more significant climb up a single track, followed by a steep descent on a dirt trail continuing on dirt road and finishing on single track to end the race in a grassy field surrounded by family and friends.
 The entire course is marked with painted white dots on rocks and trees.
 In areas where the trail splits or is tricky there will be additional flagging.

-6k "SAMPLER" Course
+Jerry Stage 6k "SAMPLER" Course

 The race venue is very family friendly.
 There are horses to view, trails to hike and open fields to run in.
 Following the race is a fabulous vegetarian meal for all runners and volunteers (family and friends can eat for a donation of $5 per person).
 Bring a lawn chair and stay the day.
 We encourage you to also bring your own bowl, spoon and cup to cut down on waster and help the environment. .